Yoctol/bottender/docs/getting-started.md

 The next step is teaching your bot to send back what it receives.
 Let's see how the bot works before making any changes to the bot.

-The `src/index.js` file is the entry point of the application created by Create Bottender App.
+The `src/index.js` file is the entry point of the app created by Create Bottender App.
 You may find the following few lines of code in the `src/index.js` file:

 ```js
 module.exports = async function App(context) {